Why Is Manuka Honey So Expensive?

 Manuka Honey is made from nectar collected by bees from the blooms of the Manuka tree.
 The Manuka tree only grows in New Zealand.
 Therefore, Manuka is rare honey.
 Manuka trees only bloom for a few weeks each year.
 Because of this, production is limited.

 Most years, the bloom takes place in January or February.
 Beekeepers move their hives early to give the bees an opportunity to forage the precious crop.
 Often times helicopters are used to move hives because of the remote locations of the Manuka forests.
-The hives are checked frequently and the honey is harvested quickly once a majority of the wax combs are capped by the bees.
+The hives are checked frequently and the honey is harvested quickly once the bees cap a majority of the wax combs.
 This ensures fresh, high-quality honey.

 Characteristics of Manuka Honey